sanniraj72/golang/README.md

+# Process of Deploying a simple api service (GoLang) using Kubernetes

 **1.** I have created a simple api-service using go.
 That will show /home page and /countries.

 **2.** Create Docker file to contanerize the app.